codewithheeren/springframework/8.spring-boot-microservices/Day 1 [Introduction]/1.RestTemplate/Microservice1.md

 import com.codewithheeren.microservices.service.EmployeeService;
 /**
  * This class implements Rest Template.
+ * Microservice 1 is client class which is consuming Microservice 2.
  * This microservice 1 have one service class(EmployeeService) .
  * Employee Service class make call to Microservice 2 controller rest endpoints and consume those rest end points.
  * @author Heeren